lihuang3/ur5_ROS-Gazebo/README.md

   ```
     shoulder_pan_lower_limit="${-2*pi}" shoulder_pan_upper_limit="${2*pi}"
   ```
-- In the same directory, make a cope of `common.gazebo.xacro` and `ur5.urdf.xacro` in case of any malfunction.
+- In the same directory, make a copy of `common.gazebo.xacro` and `ur5.urdf.xacro` in case of any malfunction.
 These two default files do not include camera and vacuum gripper modules.
 So we would replace these two files with customized files.
 Under directory `ur_ws/src/ur5_ROS-Gazebo/src/ur_description/`, copy `common.gazebo.xacro` and `ur5.urdf.xacro` to `ur_ws/src/universal_robot/ur_description/urdf/`.